malex5335/AlgorithmPicker/README.md

 3. Open `localhost:8080` in your browser
 4. Refresh the page every day to get new algorithms to learn
 5. Enjoy!
-6. If you want to add more algorithms, add them to the `/src/main/resources/algorithms.json` file
-   - run `docker-compose restart --build` to restart the application

 ### With Kubernetes